wellingguzman/wellingguzman.com/public/notes/wordpress-functionality-another-php-project.md

-<p>I'm working on a Project using Laravel and I need to pull all the blog post from a WordPress site that is already on the same server.</p>
+I'm working on a Project using Laravel and I need to pull all the blog post from a WordPress site that is already on the same server.
 <span id="more-343"></span>

-<p>To do this and have the power of  WordPress into another project, add the WordPress <code>wp-load.php</code> file.</p>
+To do this and have the power of  WordPress into another project, add the WordPress `wp-load.php` file.

 ```php